sikienzl/TextExtractor/README.md

 We refer to the following book:

-   *Bird, Steven, Edward Loper and Ewan Klein (2009), Natural Language Processing with Python.
+:*Bird, Steven, Edward Loper and Ewan Klein (2009), Natural Language Processing with Python.
 O’Reilly Media Inc.*

 The docx-module of the converter use [docx2txt](http://docx2txt.sourceforge.net/) and is distributed under the terms of the GPLv3.